Updated: Nov 4

 2. Confront Our Fears:

-We need only to look back at our personal history to be reminded of how strong we are and how much we’ve overcome.
+Our personal history is proof of how strong we are and how much we’ve overcome.

 3. Call Our Own Bluff: